DANS-KNAW/dd-dans-sword2-examples/docs/index.md

     Before you can get access to the demo server, there must be a formal agreement between your organization and DANS.
 The following assumes that this agreement is in place.
 If it is not, please contact the Data Station Manager of the [Data Station](http://dans.knaw.nl){:target=_blank} that you want to deposit to.

 1. From your Data Station Manager at DANS request access to the demo Data Station server.
 The Data Station Manager will provide the information necessary to connect.
-2. Create an account in the demo Data Station.
+2. Create an account in the demo Data Station **(Data Station only)**.
-3. From your Data Station Manager at DANS request the account to be enabled for SWORD2 deposits.
+3. From your Data Station Manager at DANS request the account to be enabled for SWORD2 deposits **(Data Station only)**.

 !!! note "Configuring which notifications to receive"